mdditt2000/kubernetes-1-19/cis 2.7/log4j/README.md

-# Protection your Kubernetes Cluster against the Apache Log4j2 Vulnerability
+# Protection your Kubernetes Cluster against the Apache Log4j2 Vulnerability using BIG-IP

 This demo show how to protect your Kubernetes clusters against the Apache Log4j2 vulnerability using F5 CIS and BIG-IP Advanced WAF.
 CIS is adding the Advanced WAF policy using a Policy CRD from Kubernetes.
 Policy CRD is a new feature in CIS 2.7